-The Welsh Government document 'Meeting the Challenge: Quality Standards in Education for More Able and Talented Pupils in Wales' states that the term more able and talented "encompasses approximately 20% of the total school population, and is used to describe pupils who require enriched and extended opportunities across the curriculum in order to develop their abilities in one or more areas."
+The Welsh Government document 'Meeting the Challenge: Quality Standards in Education for More Able and Talented Pupils in Wales' states that the term more able and talented "encompasses approximately 20% of the total school population, and is used to describe

-More able and Talented pupils are those who are working considerably above their peers across the school, who are identified through both formative and summative data as requiring differentiated tasks and more challenging learning opportunities.
+More Able and Talented pupils are those who are working considerably above their peers across the school, who are identified through both formative and summative data as requiring differentiated tasks and more challenging learning opportunities.
 They are pupils who demonstrate an exceptional skill in a specific area, such as a creative or sporting talent.